 Puckaster Cottage is on one side of an attractive courtyard in which stand the original coach houses for the main house.
 It is a detached property, separated from the main house and wing by a small courtyard.
 The cottage is built of Island stone and dates back to the 1800s.
 It provides spacious accommodation for six people and has been decorated and furnished with care.
 Many original features have been retained including the flagstone floor in the hall.
 There is a large, comfortably furnished sitting room with windows overlooking the courtyard.
 A television with Freeview and DVD player is provided.

 There is a terrace at the rear of the cottage and from here there are views across the courtyard to the gardens and sea.
-(This terrace is accessed from the upper level of the cottage via the double bedroom).
+(This terrace is accessed from the upper level of the cottage via the main bedroom).
 Visitors can also follow a path through the beautiful larger gardens of the main house to secluded areas of garden and a place where children can play games.
 (Please be aware that there are two ponds in the gardens, so children need to be closely supervised).
 One car can be parked in the garage and a second car in the adjoining courtyard.
 The cove of Castle Haven is only a 15-minute walk away, as is St Catherine's lighthouse.
 The Buddle Inn is within a five-minute walk, and within a 15-minute walk there are general stores, a post office, hardware shop, chemist, library and a doctors, plus a second public house for meals.